juniperalcorn/knitwhich/README.md

 - Improve row counter functionality: input row number to start, remove counters.
 - Add user authorization for any Ravelry user.
 - Post new knitting needle data to API using forms.
+- Display an accurate 10cm measure for projects.

 ### React Component Hierarchy
 From the App, users view the Navigation Bar and site title on every page.
 Through navigation, users can access a list of their Ravelry patterns, or the Tools page, where they can then select to view the measurement tool, a list of their needles, or access row counters for their projects.
 The Row Counter page uses three components: an input component for creating a new, labeled counter; a counter component; and a list projects component which maps through labeled counters and generates unique counters.